-ACTIVE PARTICIPATION DURING SYNCHRONOUS CLASS SESSIONS: Students are expected to actively engage during the synchronous class sessions on Zoom, in group breakout room work, as well as whole class discussions on a given topic.
-Participation includes constructive input by means of the Zoom chat feature along with raising a virtual hand to add to a discussion.
+ACTIVE PARTICIPATION DURING SYNCHRONOUS CLASS SESSIONS: Students are expected to actively engage during the synchronous class sessions on Zoom, Telegram or even the virtual Bitmoji classroom.
+Participation includes constructive input by any virtual means available.

 B. Formative Assessments

 At their discretion, professors may use a range of formative assessments, such as the following: